Bed-in: Montreal bed-in

 In December 1969, Lennon and Ono spread their messages of peace with billboards reading "WAR IS OVER!
 If You Want It – Happy Christmas From John and Yoko".
-These billboards went up in eleven major world cities.
+These billboards went up in twelve major world cities.
 The posters were designed by Apple creative director John Kosh.

 Others

 The bed-in performance has since been re-interpreted and re-used in protests by a number of artists since 1969, most notably Marijke van Warmerdam with her gallerist Kees van Gelder at the same Amsterdam Hilton in 1992 and the Centre of Attention in 2005 in Miami.
 A fictional bed-in protest was also featured in a 2006 Viva Voce music video.
 In 2010 a main Liverpool's centre for the contemporary arts staged a 62-day event, Bed-in at the Blue-coat, which used Lennon & Ono's event as a template for 62 daily performances by artists, activists, community groups and others to do "something for a better world."
 Ono gave her blessing and sent a video message.
 The project started on 9 October, on what would have been Lennon's 70th birthday, and ended on 9 December, which marked 30 years since his death.

 On September 13, 2018, Ono who was joined by former Beatle Ringo Starr, actor Jeff Bridges and then-New York City Mayor Bill de Blasio, to participate in a bed-in which was held at New York City Hall and which focused on promoting support for New York City schools.